 Communication Can Unite Us

-This weekend we celebrate our nation’s 244th birthday as the United States of America.
-During those 244 years we have experienced periods of great unity and also periods of profound division.
+Every 4th of July, Americans celebrate a birthday, the birthday of a nation.
+Over the course of nearly two and half centuries, the United States of America has experienced periods of great unity and also periods of profound division.
 It appears what currently unites us is agreement that we are presently undeniably divided.

 Listening with empathy leads to understanding and greater understanding builds trust and respect.
 Trust and respect are essential for creating unity.
 When we are united we can rely on one another to accomplish what we cannot do alone.

 Unity does not equal sameness.
 It does not require a lack of diversity; in fact, unity is strengthened and empowered by diversity.
 If we only communicate with those who share our ideologies and backgrounds we may remain comfortable but will become increasingly divided.
 Those who are different from us are likely those who can teach us the most.
 Be a willing learner.

 We can honor differing viewpoints and build unity around shared goals and values.
 There are many shared values that unite us – freedom, independence, equality, education, achievement, family, and of course, life, liberty, and the pursuit of happiness.
 What would you add to this list?